 Lastly, when it comes to low libido, the most common treatment is lifestyle changes.
 This can include getting more active and reducing excess weight, as well as cutting alcohol, tobacco, and drugs.

-The best way to prevent sexual health issues is by keeping on top of your health before problems arise.
+The best way to prevent ED and other sexual health issues is by keeping on top of your health before problems arise.
 Let's take a look at how to keep optimal health.